ASaiM/hmp_mock_tests/doc/report.md

 ---
-title: "Validation of the ASaiM framework and its workflows on HMP mock community samples"
-subject_session: Sequence analysis
-subtitle: "Supplementary material 2"
-geometry: margin=2.5cm
-year: 2016
 header-includes:
     - \usepackage{dirtree}
     - \usepackage{geometry}
     - \usepackage{pdflscape}
     - \usepackage{array}
     - \usepackage{multirow}
+    - \usepackage{graphicx}
+title: Validation of the ASaiM framework and its workflows on HMP mock community samples
 ---

 The ASaiM framework and its workflows have been tested and validated on two mock metagenomic data of an artificial community (with 22 known microbial strains).
 The datasets are available on *EBI metagenomics* database (project accession number: [SRP004311](https://www.ebi.ac.uk/metagenomics/projects/SRP004311)).
 First we checked that the targeted abundances (based on number of
 PCR product) from both mock datasets were similar to the effective abundance (by mapping reads on reference genomes).
 Second, taxonomic and functional results produced by the ASaiM framework have been extensively analyzed and compared to expectations and to results obtained with the [*EBI metagenomics* pipeline](https://www.ebi.ac.uk/metagenomics/pipelines/1.0) [@hunter_ebi_2014].